ASMXGroup8122/Exlayr-Clean-Deploy2/Docs/Document Section Review NEW.md

     *   **Contextual Analysis:** The agent analyzes the subsection content, comparing it against the Pinecone benchmarks, while also considering the content of other subsections (passed as context) to avoid flagging valid cross-references as omissions.
     *   **Critique Generation:** The agent generates concise, reviewer-style critique points based *only* on deviations from the Pinecone benchmarks, avoiding generic advice or mentioning the examples directly.
     *   **Result Aggregation:** Results (compliance, score, critique) from each subsection are collected.
 An overall status/score is calculated for the main section.
 The detailed subsection results are stored in a `metadata.subsectionResults` array within the main section's result object.
-4.  **Streaming & Context Update:** The aggregated result object is streamed back to the client (`DocumentAnalysisButton`), which dispatches it to the `DocumentAnalysisContext` (`SET_SECTION_RESULT`).
+5.  **Streaming & Context Update:** The aggregated result object is streamed back to the client (`DocumentAnalysisButton`), which dispatches updates (`SET_PROGRESS`, `SET_SECTION_RESULT`) to the `DocumentAnalysisContext`.
+6.  **UI Display (`AIFeedback` & Overlay):**
+    *   The overlay content (stage text, progress bar) updates based on the `SET_PROGRESS` actions dispatched to the context.
-5.  **UI Display (`AIFeedback`):** Each `AIFeedback` component reads the context, finds the aggregated result for its parent section, looks inside the `metadata.subsectionResults` array, extracts the specific result matching its own `subsectionId`, and displays the specific critique points and compliance status for that individual subsection.
+    *   Each `AIFeedback` component reads the context, finds the aggregated result for its parent section, looks inside the `metadata.subsectionResults` array, extracts the specific result matching its own `subsectionId`, and displays the specific critique points and compliance status for that individual subsection *after* the analysis completes and the overlay is hidden.

 ## Error Handling